-The Water Authority's performance in this measure has been above the median range for the past three fiscal years.
-The Water Authority Board approved a 5% rate increase in FY12, FY14 and FY15; another 5% rate increase will be implemented in FY16.
+The Water Authority's performance in this measure has been within the median range for the past three fiscal years.
+The Water Authority Board approved a 5% rate revenue increase in FY12, FY14, FY15 and FY16; another 5% rate increase will be implemented in FY18.
 However, the Water Authority anticipates that it will continue to be within the median range over the next three years.